-The value of the inviscid terms at each cell face is computed using the third-order accurate upwind differencing constructed within the flux-difference splitting framework.
-The third-order accuracy is attained in the preprocessing (MUSCL) manner n, in which the nonuniformity of grid spacings is taken into account.
-The reason that the preprocessing approach has been adopted here, in contrast to the postprocessing approach adopted in the previous reports, is that highorder accuracy under the nonuniform grid spacing is much more easily attained using the preprocessing approach.
+The values of inviscid terms at each cell face is computed using the third-order accurate upwind differencing constructed within the flux-difference splitting framework.
+The third-order accuracy is attained in the preprocessing (MUSCL) manner7), in which the nonuniformity of grid spacings is taken into account.